Uberspace/lab/source/guide_hedgedoc.rst

     echo "You may need to wait a minute until HedgeDoc is up and running." supervisorctl start hedgedoc
-    echo "If everything works fine you can delete ~/hedgedoc_$LOCAL"
+    echo "If everything works fine you can delete ~/hedgedoc_$LOCAL" echo "Please consider that there might be uploaded files in ~/hedgedoc_$LOCAL/public/uploads which were not migrated to the new version if you are using the default setting."
     #rm --recursive ~/hedgedoc_$LOCAL
   }

   function ask_for_update() {
     echo "The latest Version is $LATEST"
-    echo "Your local Version is $LOCAL"
-    echo "Upgrades to next major releases are not tested." echo "Please read the release notes."
+    echo "Your currently used Version is $LOCAL" echo "Upgrades to next major releases are not tested, especially to version 2.x." echo "Please read the release notes."
     echo "Also check if the upgrade instructions have changed." echo "Your instance might break."